Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Experimental Evaluation

-For better understanding the relationship between these features, we also reported the cross-correlation between each feature pairs.
-Noting we also included the medical history feature, i.e., the initial week-1 CAHAI score.
+For better understanding the relationship between these features, we also \xic{report} the cross-correlation between each feature pairs.
+Noting we also \xic{include} the medical history feature, i.e., the initial week-1 CAHAI score.
 From Fig. \ref{figure:correlationacutechronic}, and we have the following observations: \begin{itemize} \item For both patient groups, the $\mathbf{PNP}$ features are highly correlated. $\mathbf{PNP}$ features within the same type ($\mathbf{PNP}^1$ or $\mathbf{PNP}^2$) tend to be positively correlated, while $\mathbf{PNP}$ features from different types tend to be negatively correlated. \item For acute patients, $\mathbf{SAD}$ features for each side (paralysed side $\mathbf{SAD^p}$ or non-paralysed side $\mathbf{SAD^{np}}$) are highly (positively) correlated, yet the $\mathbf{SAD}$ features from different sides are less correlated.
 For chronic patients, however, $\mathbf{SAD}$ features from both sides are highly (positively) correlated. \item In general, $\mathbf{PNP}$ features, $\mathbf{SAD}$ features and the medical history information $ini$ are less correlated, indicating them as potentially complementary information to be fused. \end{itemize} Based on the above findings, it is clear that within each feature types, there may exist high-level of feature redundancy, and it is necessary to select the most relevant feature subsets.
 For acute and chronic patient groups, the optimal feature subset may vary due to the different movement patterns (e.g., on paralysed/non-paralysed sides).
-Although the proposed $\mathbf{PNP}$ features can alleviate this problem to some extent, it is beneficial to combine the less correlated features (i.e.,$\mathbf{PNP}$, $\mathbf{SAD}$, and $ini$), and due to the feature redundancy, it is crucial to extract compact representation for the prediction model development.
+Although the proposed $\mathbf{PNP}$ features can alleviate this problem to some extent, it is beneficial to combine the less correlated features (i.e.,$\mathbf{PNP}$, $\mathbf{SAD}$, and $ini$).